Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Floer cohomology

 This yields a cocycle

 whose Floer cohomology class is independent of all choices.
 A natural generalization is to introduce evaluation constraints.
 Let's fix a point $\zeta \in T$, for concreteness say $\zeta = \infty$.
-Suppose that we are given an oriented manifold $K$ together with a proper map $\kappa: K \rightarrow E$, which is transverse to the one-periodic orbits of $H$.
+Suppose that we are given an oriented manifold $K$ together with a proper map $\kappa: K \rightarrow E$.
 Consider pairs $(u,k)$ consisting of a solution $u$ of \eqref{eq:thimble}, \eqref{eq:0-deg-again} and a point $k \in K$, such that

 Assuming suitably generic choices, counting solutions which satisfy this constraint yields a cocycle

 Generalizing slightly, one can replace $K$ by a proper pseudo-cycle in $E$, let's say one with $\bR$-coefficients.
 Finally, one can allow proper pseudo-cycles with $\bK$-coefficients, by which we mean formal sums